Exeter-Diabetes/sde-sw-framework/docs/index.md

 # SWSDE Diabetes Data

-This repository contains information about diabetes datasets and tools developed by the University of Exeter, NHS and [NHS South West Secure Data Environment](https://www.southwestsde.nhs.uk/), including the Diabetes Core Dataset and Diabetes genomics database.
+This site contains information about diabetes datasets and tools developed by the University of Exeter, NHS and [NHS South West Secure Data Environment](https://www.southwestsde.nhs.uk/), including the Diabetes Core Dataset and Diabetes genomics database.
 It also contains information on related projects.

 &nbsp;